sagemath/trac_to_gh/Issue 4063.md

 # Issue 4063: properly escape the titles of worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4063

 Original creator: jason